On the convergence of Hamiltonian Monte Carlo: Introduction

-Since $\tilde{\pi}$ \eqref{eq:def_ext_pi} is invariant with respect to the Markov kernel defined by the HMC algorithm on the extended state space $\rset^d \times \rset^d$, it naturally implies that $\pi$ is an invariant probability distribution for $\Pkerhmc[h][T]$ for all $h \in \rset^*_+$ and $T \in \nset^*$.
-However, it is important to note that the invariance of $\pi$ for this kernel is not a sufficient condition for the convergence of algorithm.
+It is easily seen that $\tilde{\pi}$ is invariant with respect to $\tilde{\pi}$ (see \cite{fang:sanz-serna:skeel:2016}).
+Since $\tilde{\pi}$ \eqref{eq:def_ext_pi} is invariant with respect to the Markov kernel defined by the HMC algorithm on the extended state space $\rset^d \times \rset^d$, it naturally implies that $\pi$ is a stationary distribution for the Markov chain $(\Q_k)_{k \geq 0}$, which is the process which we are interested in.
+The number of steps $T$ is either a deterministic quantity or a random variable independent of the current state.
+If the number of steps $T=1$, then the algorithm reduces to the Metropolis Adjusted Langevin Algorithm (MALA).

+Despite many recent advances, theoretical properties of the HMC algorithm are still not completely understood.
+This paper addresses two important issues in the analysis of HMC algorithm: irreducibility and geometric ergodicity.